TrebledJ/trebledj.github.io/content/posts/programming/2023-05-24-digital-audio-synthesis-for-dummies-part-3.md

 ### Tick Tock

-Timers in embedded systems are similar to those in the kitchen: they count down for a period of time and signal an event when finished.
-They’re *really* flexible (especially on boards like STM).
+Timers in embedded systems are similar to those in the kitchen: they tick for a period of time and signal an event when finished.
+However unlike kitchen timers, embedded timers can be set to trigger repeatedly, making them immensely useful in various applications.

-So how do they work?
-When do they fire?

-There are various ways to configure a timer, too many to cover in this post.
-But we’re interested in making a timer fire repeatedly at regular intervals.
-We can set the speed of the timer based on the MCU clock.[^clock]
+So what makes timers tick?
+The MCU clock!

+{% alert "fact" %}
-[^clock]: The MCU clock is like the backbone of a controller.
+The MCU clock is the *backbone* of a controller.
 It controls the processing speed and pretty much everything!—timers, ADC, DAC, communication protocols, and whatnot.

+The clock runs at a fixed frequency (e.g. 168MHz on our board).
+By dividing against it, we can achieve lower frequencies.
-{% alert "fact" %}
+{% endalert %}
-In case you were wondering how timers derive their frequency from the clock…

-The following diagram illustrates how the clock signal is divided.
+The following diagram illustrates how the clock signal is divided on an STM.
 There are two divisors: the prescaler and auto-reload.

 {% image "assets/img/posts/misc/dsp/timing-diagram.jpg", "Timing diagram of timer signal derived from a clock signal.", "post1" %}